CoryKornowicz/MolKit/README.md

 Strong/Weak references (weak var/self) will need to be introduced to reduce the chances of ARC leaving dangling memory.

+If plugins are buggy, static variables may need to be swapped out for class variables to scope the instances better.

+If chains parsing is being difficult, rethink how to implement typeunion for ByteCode.

+Huge up and coming debt bill on the the RefValue object.
+It needs to be refactored into a single protocol + wrapper class(avoid CoW) to supply either a UInt or RefValue

 ## Installation